-- There is no specific legislation for the protection of World Heritage sites in Fiji. - A new Department of Culture and Heritage was established in 2000.
-This Department will be responsible for reviewing heritage legislation in Fiji. - There are four key heritage management agencies: Fiji Arts Council, the Fiji Museum, the National Trust for Fiji and the National Archives. - Support to WH was recently included as a key activity by the Department in the Fiji Government Strategic Development Plan 2003-2005. - Fiji's National Heritage Policy of 1996 supported World Heritage.
+- There are four key heritage management agencies: the Fiji Arts Council, the Fiji Museum, the National Trust for Fiji and the National Archives. - Support to WH covered under the National Development Strategic Plan. - Fiji's National Heritage Policy, 1996. - Proposed Cultural Heritage Legislation. - There is no specific legislation for the protection of World Heritage sites in Fiji. - A new Department of Culture and Heritage was established in 2000.
+This Department will be responsible for reviewing heritage legislation in Fiji.

+- Support to WH was recently included as a key activity by the Department in the Fiji Government Strategic Development Plan 2003-2005. - Fiji's National Heritage Policy of 1996 supported World Heritage.